This post was originally called How to Run a Kick-Off Meeting Like Dr. Flint McGlaughlin of MECLABS and was republished on Marketing Sherpa.

 What would he be like?
 (Spoiler: charming.)

-How tense would it be having my copy exposed to the founder of conversion optimization?
+How tense would it be to have my copy exposed to the founder of conversion optimization?

 But mostly, what would I learn?